MUSI 8303: Doctoral Seminar in Music Theory

 I. Rhythm and Linear Analysis in Tonal Music

-Chapter 1.
 Edward T. Cone.
-Musical Form and Musical Performance. (e-Reserve)
+Musical Form and Musical Performance, Ch 1.
+(Blackboard)

-Chapters 1 and 2.
 William Rothstein.
-Phrase Rhythm in Tonal Music. (e-Reserve)
+Phrase Rhythm in Tonal Music, Ch 1 and 2.
+(Blackboard)

-What questions to the authors pose concerning rhythm and meter?
+What questions do the authors pose concerning rhythm and meter?
 Be prepared to discuss their basic premises, terms, and methodology.
 What do the readings reveal about the authors?

 Many pieces are discussed in the readings.
 Listen and study a score for any works you are less familiar with.